sillyjason/chatbot-cb-2/README.md

 <br><br>

-## What Do I need to run this demo?
+## What Do I Need to Run This Demo?
 1. an OPENAI api key

 2. 1 linux virtual machine for hosting the app, and another for installing Couchbase.
 I'll use AWS EC2 but anything with minimal config will do